evanwill/hello-arduino-b/content/1-intro.md

 ## Inputs & Outputs

 Arduino is designed to make interactive projects--that is, take input from the world and respond with outputs.

-Arduino does not have any built in sensors or outputs, but it does have 20 <span class="term">Pins</span>.
+Arduino UNO does not have any built in sensors or outputs, but it does have 20 <span class="term">Pins</span>.
-We can connect inputs and outputs to the pins to bring projects to life.
+We can connect inputs and outputs to the pins to bring projects to life!

 <div class="row row-cols-1 row-cols-md-2">
 <div class="col">